castedo/copyaid/docs/costs.md

 combining multiple smaller source files into a single output document.

 For more details on API pricing, visit the [OpenAI Pricing page](https://openai.com/pricing).
+Note that Copy**AI**d will incur the input cost of sending the source text plus the ouput cost of any revision text, if edits are made.